GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Discussion

 While our mass measurement is marginal, it is interesting to examine the position of \planet\ in the radius-mass diagram, plotted in \figr{radmass}.
 The plot shows that \planet\ is among the smallest planets with an estimated mass.
 Its period and radius place it below the gap in the distribution of close-in planetary radii around M dwarfs \citep{cloutier19}, a gap that is at a slightly smaller radius range than for planets orbiting Sun-like stars \citep{fulton17, cloutier19}.
 It was shown by several authors that the majority of small planets, below the radius gap, with measured radii and masses have terrestrial bulk compositions \citep{dai19, jontof19, otegi19}.
 This prediction is consistent with \planet's measured bulk density, of $6.8 \pm 2.2$ g cm$^{-3}$, and its position between theoretical radius-mass relations assuming pure iron and pure rock compositions \citep{zeng16}.

 \target's brightness ($V$ = 12.19 mag, $K$ = 7.92 mag) and the short orbital period (0.518 day, or 12.4 hours) make it a potential target for transmission and emission spectroscopy, which can reveal whether or not the planet has an atmosphere.
-Following \citet{kempton18} the system's transmission spectroscopy metric (TSM) is $18.3\pm6.4$, and its emission spectroscopy metric (ESM) is $13.7\pm2.8$.
-While both metrics are above the corresponding recommended cutoffs of \citet{kempton18} they do have large uncertainties.
+Following \citet{kempton18} the system's transmission spectroscopy metric (TSM) is $20.0\pm7.0$, and its emission spectroscopy metric (ESM) is $16.4\pm3.5$.
+Therefore, while both metrics have significant uncertainties, the prospects for transmission spectroscopy are not promising, although the prospects for emission spectroscopy are.
+For example, at 10 \mic\ the expected secondary eclipse depth is about 150 ppm.
+Therefore, \planet\ is a potential target for IR secondary eclipse and phase curve measurements, which in turn can probe the planet's atmosphere, or its absence \citep{kreidberg19}.
 Additional RVs and \tess\ photometry will lead to improved planet mass and radius measurements, in turn leading to more precise TSM and ESM.
-Additional RVs are now being gathered, and additional \tess\ photometry is scheduled to be obtained during the first sector of the \tess\ extended mission, Sector 27, in July 2020.
+Additional RVs are currently being gathered, and additional \tess\ photometry is scheduled to be obtained during the first sector of the \tess\ extended mission, Sector 27, in July 2020.